We found 3 providers with an interest in gastrointestinal problems near Montoursville, PA.

 All Interests: Obesity, Eosinophilic Esophagitis, Acid Reflux

-Dr. Martin Maksimak practices pediatric gastroenterology.
+Dr. Martin Maksimak practices pediatric gastroenterology in Danville, PA, Forty Fort, PA, and Scranton, PA.
+His average patient rating is 4.5 stars out of 5.
+Dr. Maksimak is in-network for several insurance carriers, including Coventry, Coventry Bronze, and Coventry Silver.
 He attended Penn State College of Medicine for medical school and subsequently trained at a hospital affiliated with the University of California, Los Angeles (UCLA) for residency.
-Dr. Maksimak has a 4.5 out of 5 star average patient rating.
-Coventry, Coventry Bronze, and Coventry Silver are among the insurance carriers that Dr. Maksimak honors.
-He is affiliated with Geisinger.
+He is professionally affiliated with Geisinger.

 Relevant Interests: , gastrointestinal problems (digestive disorders)

 All Interests: Gastrointestinal Problems

 Dr. William Strodel practices general surgery.
 His clinical interests include minimally invasive surgery and abdominal surgery.
 Dr. Strodel has a 4.5 out of 5 star average patient rating.
 He takes Coventry, Coventry Bronze, and Coventry Silver, in addition to other insurance carriers.
 He graduated from the University of Michigan Medical School and then he performed his residency at a hospital affiliated with the University of Michigan.
 He is professionally affiliated with Geisinger.

 All Interests: Esophagus Problems, Abdominal Surgery, Minimally Invasive Surgery, Pancreas Problems, Colorectal ...
 (Read more)